espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Daring Flourish.md

 # Daring Flourish
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You make quick use of an opening from your daring stunts.
 At the end of a successful Daring Act, you can make a melee Strike against the target or attempt to [[Disarm]] the target.
-The target is [[Off-Guard]] against the Strike you make during Daring Act as well as the next melee attack you attempt against it before the end of your turn.
+The target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] against the Strike you make during Daring Act as well as the next melee attack you attempt against it before the end of your turn.